shader-slang/slang/docs/user-guide/a1-01-matrix-layout.md

 This behavior is *independent* of how a matrix layout in memory.
 Host code needs to be aware of how a shader code will interpret a matrix stored in memory, it's layout, as well as the convention is being used in shader code (ie `mul(v,m)` or `mul(m, v)`).

 [Matrix layout](https://en.wikipedia.org/wiki/Row-_and_column-major_order) can be either row or column major.
-In `row major` and `column major` just determine which elements are contiguous i memory. `Row major` means the rows elements are contiguous. `Column major` means the column elements are contiguous.
+In `row-major` and `column-major` just determine which elements are contiguous in memory. `Row major` means the rows elements are contiguous. `Column major` means the column elements are contiguous.

 Another way to think about this difference is in terms of where translation terms should be placed in memory when filling a typical 4x4 transform matrix.
 For `row-major` matrix layout, translation will be at `m + 12, 13, 14`.
-For a `column-major` matrix layout, translation will be at `m + 4, 7, 11`.
+For a `column-major` matrix layout, translation will be at `m + 3, 7, 11`.

 Slang automatically handles the convention differences when cross-compiling code to GLSL.
 For example, a `float3x4` matrix will be translated to `mat4x3` in the resulting GLSL.
 Correspondingly, `mul(v, m)` will be translated to `m*v` in GLSL.
 Therefore, as long as the user sticks to the above practices consistently, they will get correct result with the same matrix value in memory regardless of what graphics API they are actually using.